Sharon Falconer Excerpts - Aldridge's Elmer Gantry

 Mezzo-Soprano

-The 2022 season features several premieres for the busy mezzo.
-Pracht performs Madeleine in Jake Heggie’s Three Decembers with Opera on the Avalon, returns to West Edge Opera for her first Cornelia in Giulio Cesare, workshops two new operas, Bullrusher, and Laura Kaminsky’s February, then debuts Beethoven’s Ninth Symphony with the Quad-City Symphony.
-In 2023 she sings the role of Mary in Virginia Opera’s production of Fellow Travelers.
+The 2022-23 season featured several premieres for the busy mezzo.
+Pracht performed Madeleine in Jake Heggie’s Three Decembers with Opera on the Avalon, returned to West Edge Opera as Cornelia in Giulio Cesare, and also workshopped a new opera, Bulrusher.
+She debuted Beethoven’s Ninth Symphony with the Quad-City Symphony, and sang the role of Mary Johnson in Fellow Travelers at Virginia Opera.
+Later this season Pracht will perform the role of Helen in the world premiere of Laura Kaminsky’s new opera February at Opera on the Avalon.

 2021 engagements include a world premiere and cast recording as Horatio in Joseph Summer’s Hamlet at the Dohodno Zdanie Theater in Ruse, Bulgaria, and a reprisal of the title role in Kevin Puts’ opera, Elizabeth Cree with West Edge Opera.
 Katy also won outstanding reviews as Miss Jessel in Britten’s The Turn of the Screw with IlluminArts in Miami.
 The 2019 season also had important role debuts: Charlotte in A Little Night Music with Madison Opera, Ottavia in L'incoronazione di Poppea with Florentine Opera, Kate Julian in Britten’s rarely heard Owen Wingrave with Little Opera Theatre of NY, Duruflé’s Requiem with the Washington Chorus, and Prokofiev’s The Love for Three Oranges with Opera Philadelphia.

-Other recent credits are Linette in Prokofiev’s The Love For Three Oranges and We Shall Not Be Moved, with Opera Philadelphia, Philip Glass' Symphony No. 5 for Trinity Wall Street, Lady Wang in Bright Sheng’s Dream of the Red Chamber in Changsha, Beijing, and Wuhan, China, Prokofiev’s Alexander Nevsky with York Symphony, and her premiere as Elizabeth Cree with Chicago Opera Theater, where the Chicago Tribune said “Katherine Pracht brought a mezzo of size and quality, and confident dramatic presence, to the complicated title role.”
+Other recent credits are Glenda (cover) in We Shall Not Be Moved with Opera Philadelphia; Philip Glass' Symphony No. 5 for Trinity Wall Street; Lady Wang in Bright Sheng’s Dream of the Red Chamber in Changsha, Beijing, and Wuhan, China; Prokofiev’s Alexander Nevsky with York Symphony and her premiere as Elizabeth Cree with Chicago Opera Theater, where the Chicago Tribune said “Katherine Pracht brought a mezzo of size and quality, and confident dramatic presence, to the complicated title role.”

-Ms. Pracht appeared as Mariam in the AOP-sponsored workshop of Sheila Silver’s opera, A Thousand Splendid Suns, sang A Bernstein Marathon and Arias & Barcarolles with Michael Barrett and the New York Festival of Song with NYFOS at the Lyric Opera of Kansas City, Karl Jenkins’ The Armed Man and the premiere of Sing!
+Ms. Pracht appeared as Mariam in the AOP-sponsored workshop of Sheila Silver’s opera, A Thousand Splendid Suns, sang A Bernstein Marathon and Arias & Barcarolles with Steven Blier and Michael Barrett (New York Festival of Song) at the Lyric Opera of Kansas City’ Karl Jenkins’ The Armed Man and the premiere of Sing!
 The Music Was Given at Carnegie Hall, and Stravinsky’s Requiem Canticles with The Orchestra NOW at the Bard Festival under the baton of Leon Botstein.
 She returned to that Festival in Rimsky-Korsakov’s From Homer with the American Symphony Orchestra, and as Dunyasha in The Tsar’s Bride.
-Katy performed Bernstein’s Arias and Barcarolles for The Intimacy of Creativity 2017 Festival in Hong Kong.
+Katy performed Bernstein’s Arias and Barcarolles with Bright Sheng and Michael Barrett for The Intimacy of Creativity 2017 Festival in Hong Kong.
 Her Kennedy Center debut was as Mezzo soloist in Philip Glass' Symphony No. 5 with the Washington Chorus.